Getting around with a less-apparent disability

-Here we look at some of the challenges that people with hidden disabilities face in getting around and offer some suggestions to make it that little bit easier.
+Here we look at some of the challenges that people with less-apparent disabilities face in getting around and offer some suggestions to make it that little bit easier.

-According to recent figures, more than one in five of us has a disability – recent figures show an estimated 14.6 million disabled people currently live in the UK.* It’s estimated that 70-80 per cent of all disabilities are invisible, too.*
+According to recent figures, more than one in five of us has a disability, with an estimated 16.1 million people in the UK having a disability.
+It’s estimated that 70-80 per cent of all disabilities are less-apparent too.

 This means that it may be difficult for certain people to access the support they need from society, or travel with ease.
-Stigma and a lack of understanding – or even belief – from both travel providers and the public can make it even more difficult to get around.
+Stigma and a lack of understanding from both travel providers and the public can make it even more difficult to get around.

-People with invisible disabilities can also have difficulty getting around
+People with less-apparent disabilities can also have difficulty getting around

-Public transport is one area where people with hidden disabilities can face difficulties.
-Apart from having to navigate among non-disabled people who might not be so understanding of their condition, people with hidden disabilities also have to deal with other, practical challenges – such as memory loss or anxiety.
+Public transport is one area where people with less-apparent disabilities can face difficulties.
+Apart from having to navigate among non-disabled people who might not be so understanding of their condition, there may be other, practical challenges to have to deal with, such as memory loss or anxiety.

 “Transport is a significant problem for a great many people who struggle with brain injuries,” says Luke Griggs, director of communications for Headway, the Brain Injury Association.

-- Carrying a notebook, or even utilising a notes app on your smartphone, to write down your route in advance
+• Carrying a notebook, or utilising a notes app on your smartphone, to write down your route in advance

 Asking for assistance